api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 :::

-## Auction Resolution
+## Auction resolution

 Each auction is split into two phases:

-1. Bidding phase - During this phase, searchers are free to submit their bids.
+1. Bid phase - During this phase, searchers are free to submit their bids.
-   This phase takes `BIDDING_PHASE_LENGTH_SECONDS`.
+   This phase takes `BID_PHASE_LENGTH_SECONDS`.
 2. Award phase - During this phase, Auctioneer determines and awards the winner.
    Bids placed during this period are ignored.
-This phase takes the remainder of the auction length, which is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.

-As soon as the bidding phase is over, Auctioneer attempts to resolve the auction as soon as possible.
+As soon as the bid phase is over, Auctioneer attempts to resolve the auction as soon as possible.
 The following happens under the hood:

 1. Compute the bid topic for the current auction